sharepointoscar/devopsoscar.github.io/_posts/2019-02-04-deploy-jenkins-to-your-k8s-cluster-using-a-custom-docker-image-that-uses-jenkins-configuration-as-code-jcasc.md

 >$ kubectl create -Rf ./gke
 ```

-This will create our namespace, services, persistent volume claim, and storage class amonst other artifacts.
+This will create our namespace, services, persistent volume claim, and storage class amongst other artifacts.

 Next, we need to create our `ConfigMap` which contains our `jenkins.yaml` configuration file, which the container reads as it is mounted as a volume.